learn-co-curriculum/truthiness-in-ruby-readme/README.md

 # Truthiness

+## Overview

+In this lesson, we'll explain the significance of truthiness in programming and identify boolean values in Ruby.

 ## Objectives

-1. Recognize the significance of truthiness in programming.
+1. Define control flow and how Boolean values help in implementing it in programming.
-2. Identify boolean values in Ruby.
+2. List what is truthy and falsey in Ruby.

-Bonus:

-1. Determine truthiness with the double-bang operator (`!!`).
+3. Use the double bang operator to determine truthiness in Ruby.

 ## Introduction